 B The Playback faders select and control cues and programs

-C The Preset playbacks give you additional (unpaged) playbacks and the macro buttons allow storage of frequent key sequences.
+C The Preset playbacks give you additional (unpaged) playbacks and the macro buttons allow storage of playbacks such as strobe cues or frequent key sequences.

 D The Programming and setup controls configure and program the console.

-The first version of the Tiger Touch has a slightly different front panel layout.
+The first version of the Tiger Touch had a slightly different front panel layout.

 E The Workspace windows on the touch screen contain touch buttons for fixtures, palettes, groups, playbacks, macros and more.
 You can also set fixture attributes and show information windows.